AkashKumar-0/Mapty--app.github.io/README.md

 ### the Design isn't mine, i just worked on JS.

-__this is page dealing with map. to deal with map we uses the 'LeafLet' Hosted version code__ .
+__this page is dealing with map.
+To deal with map i used the 'LeafLet' Hosted version code__ .

 *LeafLet is an open-source JavaScript library for mobile-friendly interactive maps.*